 Most of the extensions mentioned above are part of Mozilla’s Recommended Extensions program, and are free and open source unless mentioned otherwise.
 Most of these add-ons will work on all of your browsers except a few that are made for Mozilla Firefox.

 Add-ons are a great way to achieve the perfect amount of privacy and security that you desire.
 If you are having trouble installing add-ons, check out these links for your browser: Chrome, Firefox, Safari, Edge, Brave.
 I hope you enjoyed reading about these add-ons that are available for Firefox, Chrome, Edge, Safari, and others.

 That’s all Folks!

 I will be updating this page frequently with more privacy and security tools and information.
-You can check out all the web browsers i recommend here.
+You can check out the recommended password managers to keep your online accounts secure.

 Do let me know of any feedback, tips, or suggestions based on privacy and security tools you are using, feel free to drop a comment below!